 The ACTA is a straightforward and unambiguous document that clearly sets forth the contractual obligations of both parties, and presents language which — while perhaps not ideal for either party — is acceptable to both.
 Adoption and use of the ACTA will expedite the contract negotiation process and reduce the time it takes to start up industry-sponsored, multicenter clinical trials.

 HOW TO USE THIS AT U-M

-We are ready and fully setup at U-M to support and encourage the use of the ACTA for industry sponsored multi-center clinical trials!
+U-M supports and encourage the use of the ACTA for industry-sponsored multi-center clinical trials!
 Here is what you can do to take advantage: